This is where employee experience comes into play.

 Employee experience begins before an employee even joins your company.
-Their impression of your company starts to be made as early as when they are applying for a position.
+It starts as early as when they are applying for a position.

-Start with having a hassle-free application process which makes the initial interaction with your company easier.
+Have a hassle-free application process to make hiring easier.
 Employees, when searching for a job, are already juggling between various job portals.
-So, designing an application process that's easy to understand and navigate can put you in their good books.
+You need to design an application process that's easy to understand and navigate.
+This will put you in their good books.

+Make the interface friendly for mobile use.
+Clear messaging can work wonders for your employer's brand and image.
 It will show that you want to help the candidates and ease out their operation of filling forms.
-Such small adjustments can speak volumes about your company’s culture.

 2. Interviewing Tools and Processes

-A lot of companies now use new-age tools like NLPs, VR assessment during their interviews.
-These tools can assess candidates’ soft skills, predict temperament according to voice and language, etc.
+The best operation which can leverage technology is recruitment.
+HR teams now use new-age management tools like NLPs, VR assessment during interviews.
+These tools assess employees' soft skills and temperaments.

-Video interviews can also be used to interview potential candidates living in any part of the world.
+Use video interviews for potential candidates living in any part of the world.

 3. Effective Onboarding Programs

-In fact, Zappos gives their new hires $2000 to leave if they want to after the onboarding process.
-During the program, emphasis is put on the company’s cultural identity and employees are trained for the same.
-If after a month, employees feel they can't fit in with the company’s culture, they are free to leave.
+Zappos gives their new hires $2000 to leave if they want to after the onboarding process.
+If employees feel they can't fit in with the culture, they are free to leave.

 4. Physical Environment

 Employees spend more than 8-9 hours every day at their workplace.
-It only makes sense that employers should provide a clean and safe environment for your employees.
+It only makes sense that employers provide a clean and safe working environment for them.

-A workstation that is clean, well-lit and properly kept influences an employee's motivation to work, performance and productivity.
-It is also a major contributor to the health and well-being of an employee.
+Provide your workers with a clean, well-lit, safe, and comfortable workstation.
+It influences an employee's motivation to work and capacity to improve performance.
+It is also a significant contributor to the health and well-being of an employee.

 5. Assign Mentors

 Employees might feel a little lost and out of place in the first few days of joining.
-They might feel intimidated to ask questions and communicate with their leaders.
+They might be unsure how to ask questions and communicate with their leaders.

-Surveys help you analyse areas in your workplace which are doing well and where you need to improve.
-It shows employees that you care about their opinion and will work towards bringing the necessary changes.
+Conduct employee surveys frequently.
+Surveys help you analyze areas in your workplace that are doing well and where you need to improve.
+You can use surveys as feedback tools to show your employees that you care about their opinion.

-You can run various types of surveys around the year to uncover various attributes of your organisation.
-These can be onboarding surveys, engagement surveys, pulse surveys, 360-degree feedback and so on.
+You can run various types of surveys to uncover the attributes of your company.
+These can be

 7. Performance Reviews

 Employees want feedback that is continuous and contributes to their short-term achievements too.
-They want leaders to look into their progress monthly or even weekly and help them in advancing their skills.
+They now look for monthly or even weekly reviews to improve their skills.

-So, holding regular appraisal programs can be beneficial for both the employer and employees.
+A sound performance management system is helpful for both the employer and employee.
 The employer can track the employees' performance and guide him/her on how to improve.
-The employee can get the opportunity to acquire new talent and enhance their skill set.
+The employee can get the opportunity to gain new talent and enhance their skill set.

 8. Robust Internal Communication

-This can be the most important aspect of providing an engaging employee experience.
+This is the most critical aspect of providing an engaging employee experience.

-Clear communication helps reduce misunderstandings and resolve conflicts among peers.
-It also makes employees engaged and loyal to the organisation.
+Focus on clear communication.
+It helps reduce and resolve conflicts among peers.
+Employees become more engaged and loyal to the organization.

-To feel appreciated is a fundamental human need.
-When you recognise employees, they feel good about themselves.
-It makes them feel that they're actually making a difference to the business and you notice that.
-This, in turn, makes them want to contribute more, achieve their goals and stay with the organisation.
+To feel appreciated for hard work is a fundamental human need.
+When you recognize employees for their work, they feel good about themselves.
+It makes them think that they're making a difference to the business.

 The way to enable this is through social recognition.